Business Account Disclosures

-To become a member of MSUFCU, you must satisfy the membership requirements, including the opening and maintenance of at least one (1) regular business share account as set forth in the MSUFCU Bylaws, and the payment of a $1.00 non-refundable membership fee.
+To become a member of MSUFCU, you must satisfy the membership requirements, including the opening and maintenance of at least one (1) regular business share account as set forth in the MSUFCU Bylaws.
 You authorize us to verify your membership qualifications or any other products or services you apply for by reviewing your account, credit and employment history, and by obtaining information from third parties, including, but not limited to, credit-reporting companies.

 RESPONSIBLE INDIVIDUALS AND AUTHORIZED SIGNERS:

 We allow the following two access levels for accounts: responsible individuals and authorized signers.
 Each person with access to the account has the ability to withdrawal funds, write checks and make other transactions on the business’ behalf.
 We require that each account have a minimum of one (1) responsible individual, that person will be held personally liable for all obligations created by the business’ account, including, but not limited to overdraft situations and returned deposited items, regardless of the individual who caused such situation.
 Authorized signers will not be held liable for the obligations of the business to the extent that they have not otherwise agreed to be held liable.

 AGREEMENT - This document, along with any other documents we give you pertaining to your account(s), is a contract that establishes rules which control your account(s) with us.
 Please read this carefully and retain it for future reference.
 If you sign the signature card or open or continue to use the account, you agree to these rules.
 You will receive a separate schedule of rates, qualifying balances, and fees if they are not included in this document.
 If you have any questions, please call us.